Youssef-Beltagy/Remote_Site_Incubator/README.md

 ### Usability and Maintainability
 + [x] Clean the code and refactor it
-+ [ ] Make classes and libraries for the flow-meter and fish-counter
++ [x] Make classes and libraries for the flow-meter and fish-counter (Because I'm using interrupts and static data members, making classes is somewhat unrealistic.
+I organized the code with namespaces.
+If I find a design pattern or a way to use classes, I will use it.)
 + [ ] Document how to use the system and put everything in one location so Jeff can easily use it
 + [ ] Make it really easy to use so Jeff would give it to others as well